BlackBecca/alx-system_engineering-devops/0x01-shell_permissions/README.md

-sets permissions to file hello; owner no permisson, group no permission, other users all permissions
+script sets mode of the file